pip-services/pip-services-docs/content/en/python/commons/run/iexecutable.md

 linkTitle: "IExecutable"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Interface for components that can be called to execute work.
+    Interface that allows you to create a component that can be called to execute work.

 ---

 ### Description